The Right Way to Price a Handmade Product (Step-by-Step Formula)

 What you should be pricing your products at depends on so many variables, that you really can’t follow one basic formula to a T.

 Multiplying your production hours by 2 can raise your prices unnecessarily high if you make labor-intensive items.
-Just because it takes you 3 hours to make an item or you use materials that are more expensive, doesn’t mean your overhead costs are just as high and require that big of a markup.
+Just because it takes you 3 hours to make an item, or you use materials that are expensive, doesn’t mean your overhead costs are just as high and require that big of a markup.

 pricing handmade products